Testing & Grades

 Every US university with international applicants sets a minimum TOEFL score, typically in the 80-100 range.
 Top-tier schools (Ivy League, MIT, Stanford, top liberal arts) expect 100+, and some publish section minimums (e.g. Speaking 23+).

 2. Duolingo English Test is shorter, cheaper, and now accepted at most US universities.
-For students who find TOEFL cost or scheduling painful, DET is a legitimate alternative — just confirm acceptance with each target school.
+For students who find TOEFL cost or scheduling painful, DET is a legitimate alternative.
+Just confirm acceptance with each target school.

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms